frain-dev/convoy-website/content/docs/manual/organizations-and-projects.md

 ## Organisations

 An organisation is the highest level namespace within a Convoy instance.
-It comprises of several projects.
-Ideally, this should map to a real world organisation or some form of high level grouping.
+It comprises several projects.
+Ideally, this should map to a real-world organisation or some form of high-level grouping.

 As a new user, an organization can be created by clicking on the **Create Organisation** on the dashboard:

 ![Create organization](/docs-assets/create-org-dashboard.png)

-To switch between organizations, to open the current organization's settings, or to create a new organization, use the account dropdown on the right of the top bar.
+To switch between organizations, open the current organization's settings, or create a new organization, use the account dropdown on the right of the top bar.

 ![Organization operations](/docs-assets/org-process.png)

 ### Adding new members

-In the Community Edition, all users are super users, and so all users can invite other team members.
+In the Community Edition, all users are super users, so all users can invite other team members.

 > Before doing this, ensure you have your SMTP configuration set up.

 ![Team page](/docs-assets/team-page.png)

-To add a new team member, visit the teams page at the top middle of the page.
+To add a new team member, visit the **teams** page at the top middle of the page.

 ![Add new teammate](/docs-assets/new-teammate.png)